 We consider explicitly only the case of non-co-sited adjacent channel WSD base stations.
 Otherwise the multiple interference margin would have to be increased by at least 10 log N, where N is the number of co-sited WSD transmissions (this is not considered to be a restriction, as it was insisted during the SE43 meeting that multiple frequencies would not be used at any individual WSD transmit antenna).

 Nuisance power and its application

+In Figure YYY is a graphical representation of the maximum fixed WSD EIRP limits to protect fixed DTT reception, using a 0.1% criterion.